What Is the Standard Tax Deduction?

 Is the Standard Deduction Best for Me?

 The Tax Cut and Jobs Act changed itemized deductions a lot.
-For instance, taxpayers can now contribute up to 60 percent of their adjusted gross income.
-Also, beginning in 2019, medical expenses will be deductible if they exceed 10 percent of your adjusted gross income.
+For instance, taxpayers can now contribute up to 60% of their adjusted gross income.
+Also, medical expenses are deductible if they exceed 10% of your adjusted gross income.
 Other itemized deductions have been eliminated completely — such as personal casualty and theft losses except if the loss was due to a federally declared disaster area.

-With the new tax law increasing the standard deduction, it’s likely that more people will bypass itemizing deductions and choose to use their respective standard deduction instead.
+Since the standard deduction has been increased, it’s likely that more people will bypass itemizing deductions and choose to use their respective standard deduction instead.